LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_5.md

 ### 📜 Description

-> Un Pokémon Insecte des temps anciens modifié par la Team Plasma.
-Le canon dans son dos a été grandement amélioré.
+> An ancient Bug-type Pokémon modified by Team Plasma.
+The cannon on its back has been greatly enhanced.

 ---